amazeeio/docs/blackfireio.md

 ## Local Docker Development with `blackfire` CLI tool

 Every amazee.io Docker image has the `blackfire` CLI tool already installed, so you can use that instead of the Chrome Compagnion.
+Learn more about the profiling of HTTP Request at the Blackfire documentation.

 1. Follow Steps 1-3 from above.
 2. Connect to the Docker Container